 The bill would prevent denial of claims after services after the grace period in such cases where there is no longer coverage or premium payment was not received in an off-Exchange individual plan, for example.
 In the past, OIR had a policy prohibiting health plans responding to inquiries from providers during the grace period for receipt of premium, except to say the member is in good standing.
-The bill also places new notification requirements on providers for out of network referrals, which the providers object to.
-We anticipate amendments in regard to this issue at the next stop.

 The bill was referred to three committees in each chamber.
-The House bill was passed the Insurance & Banking but has two more committee stops to go while the Senate bill still has not been heard.
+The House bill passed the Insurance & Banking but has two more committee stops to go while the Senate bill still has not been heard.
+This bill is likely dead for this session.